udexon/PhosMatrix/README.md

 PhosMatrix should be equipped with gesture to commands module, so that person being shot can disable recording using gestures.

-Focus on:
+- 3.2 Show Phoscript simplifying React, HTML etc?

-2. Explain PhosPay?
+- 3.3 Explain PhosPay?
 PhosPay is key of linking practical step to future goal of Trekonomics.

+- 3.4 Use Jitsi Meet as universal interface?

+- Focus on:

 4. Schedule

 a.
 Generic PhosMatrix app, download and share YouTube videos.
 Like torrents?

 b.
 PhosPay

 c.
 New way of implementing social network post.
 Root post is hosted at?
 Comments are stored locally?
 Only when requested, comments will be retrieved from individual device and delivered to viewers device.
 Deliver to viewer is distributed, no other device will have complete copy of all comments.
 Post URI and comment URI are separated from storage.